 However, industrial facilities have highly engineered processes and equipment, and due to fuel compatibility issues, not every site will be able to utilize hydrogen or electric heat in place of natural gas, coal, or oil.
 For instance, steel and cement production cannot currently use substitute fuels.
 In other cases, the costs of reengineering highly integrated equipment to use hydrogen or electricity would be prohibitive, especially as most equipment is expected to last upwards of 80 years.
 In these cases, most sites would be able to retrofit their facilities with CCS without changing their underlying manufacturing processes, which is pricey but not necessarily prohibitive if reducing emissions is a key goal.

 Beyond Columbia University’s study, other long-term forecasts agree that CCS will be critical for the industrial sector to achieve a zero-carbon future.
-Shell, the Energy Transitions Commission, and the International Energy Agency’s 2-Degree Scenario (IEA 2DS) expect global industry to capture 2-4 billion tons of CO2 annually by 2060, equivalent to 30-65% of 2018 worldwide industrial CO2 emissions.
+Shell, the Energy Transitions Commission, and the International Energy Agency’s 2-Degree Scenario (IEA 2DS) expect the global industry to capture 2-4 billion tons of CO2 annually by 2060, equivalent to 30-65% of 2018 worldwide industrial CO2 emissions.

 Annual Global CO2 Capture Rate